Peru World Cup Fixtures, Squad, Group, Guide - World Soccer

 Will there be a recall for 39-year-old Claudio Pizarro?

-With the uncertainty over Paolo Guerrero following his drugs ban, and with no other proven target man to play up front, Peru may be tempted to recall their former captain, who was on standby for the play-off second leg against New Zealand.
+With the uncertainty over Paolo Guerrero following his drugs ban, and with no other proven target man to play up front, Peru were tempted to recall their former captain, who was on standby for the play-off second leg against New Zealand.
+However, it appears as if Pizarro will not play in the World Cup again after being omitted from the final squad.

 Will the squad’s lack of World Cup experience tell in Russia?